API reference¶

 ) -> MatcherResults

 Match columns across every unique pair of DataFrames.
+Accepts both pandas and Polars DataFrames, which can be freely mixed within the same call.

 Parameters